scikit-hep/awkward/dependent-project/README.md

 The Python package includes both shared (.so or .dylib) and static (.a) libraries (see `python -m awkward1.config --help`).

-A C++ program that depends on Awkward Array, like [minimal.cpp](./minimal.cpp), can be compiled like the following (be sure to configure Awkward libraries *after* your own project's files! argument order matters!):
+A C++ program that depends on Awkward Array, such as [minimal.cpp](./minimal.cpp), can be compiled with the following (be sure to configure Awkward libraries *after* your own project's files! argument order matters!):

 ```bash
 $ g++ minimal.cpp `python -m awkward1.config --cflags --libs` -o minimal
 ```

-If you want the new executable to include Awkward Array libraries within it, use `--static-libs` to link them statically.
+If you want Awkward Array to be statically linked into the executable, use `--static-libs`.
 Otherwise, you will either need to copy the shared libraries into a directory on your system's library search path or point your system's library search path to the Awkward package.
 A quick and dirty way to do the latter is

 ```bash
 $ export LD_LIBRARY_PATH=`python -m awkward1.config --libdir`:$LD_LIBRARY_PATH